My wife and I are beanophiles, pure and simple. And could there be a food more pure and simple?

 Nothing fancy in the recipe.
 As you can see by the scrawl, this is how someone’s nonna (probably everyone’s nonna) used to make bean soup back in Romagna.

-The young pinto beans cook a little faster than dried beans.
+The young Roman beans cook a little faster than dried beans.
 In 90 minutes or so they become soft and plump, delicate and tasty.
 And if you go easy on the water, there’s a thick silky brown broth.
 I learned, I think from Marcella Hazan, to add just enough water to cover the beans, which gives you that nice rich broth.

 Add a little pasta and you have pasta fagioli.
 The recipe includes directions for making your own pasta and cutting it badly–the Italian “maltagliati,” meaning badly cut.
 I think the real maltagliati come from scraps left over when making and cutting pasta for ravioli and pappardelle and tagliatelle–it’s the leftover stuff you would keep and still make use of in a kitchen where there was little or no waste.